The BRBB—Big Red Band Boosters, Inc.—is a volunteer-based, non-profit organization. Read more about us.

 - Hanger.
 Return the wooden hanger(s) that you were given in August.
 There is a $5 fee for every hanger that doesn’t come back.

 - Tag.
 Did you receive a tag (long, rectangular, on pink cardstock and with a wire loop) with your uniform last August?
 If so, it has your uniform numbers on it.
-Take a moment to look at those numbers and the numbers on your uniform.
-If a number is different, tell us when you return it.
+Take a moment to look at those numbers and the numbers on your uniform pieces.
+If any number is different, tell us when you return it.
 Oh, and return the tag, too!

 If you haven’t signed up for our ShopWithScrip program yet, you’re missing out on one of the simplest ways to raise $$ for the marching band, indoor percussion, and winter guard programs.